What is a driver vehicle inspection report (DVIR)?

 DVIR non-compliance and penalties

 Violating DOT federal regulation comes with steep fines for failing to complete DVIR, falsifying records, and failing to repair reported defects.
-Penalties can range from up to $1270 per day to over $15,000.
+In 2025, the FMCSA raised fines for failing to comply with DVIR regulations, reflecting a 2.598% increase:

 How long do organizations have to keep DVIR?